ANSCoder/ANLoader/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the Example directory first.🎉

 ![](https://raw.githubusercontent.com/ANSCoder/ANLoader/master/Example/ANLoader/Images.xcassets/Sticker%20Pack.stickerpack/Loading.sticker/Loading.gif)

-### How to start loading
+### 🛠How to start loading

+By using a simple line create loading view.☝🏻

 ```swift
 ANLoader.showLoading("Loading", disableUI: true)
 ```

-'disableUI' stops user interactions until you hide loadingactivity.
+By choosing 'disableUI' stops user interactions until you hide loading Activity. 🙌

-### Use directly without disable UI
+### ⚡️Use directly without disable UI

 ```swift
 ANLoader.showLoading()
 ```

-### How to dismiss loading
+### 🖐🏻How to dismiss loading

+No need to call other extra things it will be manage automatically.👏🏻

 ```swift
 ANLoader.hide()
 ```

-### Custom Settings
+### 📝 Custom Settings

 ```swift